FastComments/fastcomments-wordpress-plugin/README.txt

 At a glance, FastComments gives you:

 - Ad-free experience, no data harvesting.
-- Fight Spam - We use a Naive Bayes classifier for spam detection.
-Also, unverified comments get automatically removed.
+- Fight Spam - We use automated spam detection.
+Also, unverified comments can be configured to be automatically removed.
 - Ability to moderate content, including with multiple moderators.
 - Configurable notifications for you and your users.
-- Ability to import from Disqus, Commento, IntenseDebate and Muut Comments.
+- Ability to import from other providers.
 Automatic image/avatar migration.
-- Ability to export your data at any time.
 - A comment UI that **fetches comments and renders in milliseconds** to prevent disengagement.
 - Very Fast Time-To-Engage: **No complex sign up process for your users**.
 - Secure Password-less Account Management (email-based login links).